 In contrast, the mouthpiece can be removed, but it does not move when played like the other parts.
 There are several ways to fix common functional issues with your trumpet.

 Missing trumpet valve buttons may be a problem for those that buy vintage trumpet models.
 You can often buy new ones online or where you find other trumpet repair parts.
 It is best to have trumpet buttons replaced by a professional.

 One of the most common issues with valves is sticking.
-Valves are meant to move up and down smoothly to facilitate good playing, but sticky valves may get stuck at certain places and are slow coming back up.
+Valves are meant to move up and down smoothly to facilitate good playing, but sticky valves may get stuck at certain places and are slow coming up again.

-The best way to handle sticky valves is to keep the valves well lubricated with good quality valve oil.
-Those that play or practice every day should oil the trumpet’s valves at least once each week.
-Those that play for long periods each day may need to oil the valves even more frequently.
+The best way to handle sticky trumpet valves is to keep the valves well lubricated with good quality valve oil.
+If you practice every day, you should oil the trumpet’s valves at least once each week.
+Those that play for long periods each day will need to oil the valves more frequently.

-Blue Juice valve oil* is one of the best valve oils available, and it is highly recommended by many frequent players.
+Blue Juice valve oil is a great valve oil, and it is highly recommended for frequent players.
 Luckily, valve oil is generally inexpensive and one bottle will last you for a very long time.